OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 The simplest way to do this is to use the existing password hashes as inputs for a more secure algorithm.
 For example if the application originally stored passwords as `md5(password)`, this could be easily upgraded to `argon2(md5(password))`.
 Stacking the hashes in this manner avoids the need to known the original password, and can also solve potential issues related to [password length](XREFFixMe).

 An alternative approach is to wait until the user enters their password (by authenticating on the application), and then replacing their old password hash with a new one using a modern algorithm.
 The downside of this is that old, weak hashes will remain in the database until the users next login, which could mean that they are never replaced if users are inactive.
 One way to solve this is to expire and delete the password hashes of users who have been inactive for a long period, and require them to reset their passwords to login again.
 This approach also requires more complicated authentication code, which needs to determine the type of hash stored, compare securely against it, and then overwrite it.
 There are a number of [articles](https://veggiespam.com/painless-password-hash-upgrades/) that discuss these issues and other potential approaches.

-# Other Guidance

-## Maximum Password Lengths

-### Do not limit the character set and set long max lengths for credentials

-Some organizations restrict the 1) types of special characters and 2) length of credentials accepted by systems because of their inability to prevent SQL Injection, Cross-site scripting, command-injection and other forms of injection attacks.
-These restrictions, while well-intentioned, facilitate certain simple attacks such as brute force.

-Do not allow short or no-length passwords and do not apply character set, or encoding restrictions on the entry or storage of credentials.
-Continue applying encoding, escaping, masking, outright omission, and other best practices to eliminate injection risks.

-A reasonable long password length is 160.
-Very long password policies can [lead to DoS in certain circumstances](http://arstechnica.com/security/2013/09/long-passwords-are-good-but-too-much-length-can-be-bad-for-security/).

-### Hash the password as one of several steps

-Very large passwords can be a performance bottleneck or a DoS situation when users utilize very long passwords.
-Also, some implementations of some of the adaptive algorithms suggested below, such as bcrypt, truncate long passwords making them less effective.
-By first hashing the passwords with a fast hash such as SHA-512, and then hashing the output with a slower and more secure hash such as bcrypt, even giant passwords are reduced to 512 bits, solving both problems.

-## Use Built-in Libraries and Functions

-From PHP version 7.2, [Argon2 is supported](https://wiki.php.net/rfc/argon2_password_hash) in built-in password hashing related functions:

-- **password_hash()**
-- **password_verify()**
-- **password_get_info()**